-This blog is part of a series: Engineering the Egyptian Pyramids.
+This blog is Part Two of a series: Engineering the Egyptian Pyramids.
 Tune in for a look into the impressive engineering behind the Egyptian pyramids and the modern tech we’re using to uncover their mysteries.

 Imagine someone tells you to build a structure.
 They want it 481 feet tall and 755 feet wide.
 You have a full fleet of skilled workers at your disposal and a mountain of money.
 Easy, right?
 The catch: You have no steel, no concrete, no power tools, no computers, no motorized vehicles, and no wheels.
 Also, you’re building it all in the desert.